Malta in the Eurovision Song Contest 2004: Background

-For the 2004 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 10 October 2003.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2005 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2004 contest on 10 October 2003.
+Malta selected their entry consistently through a national final procedure, a method that was continued for their 2004 participation.

 Before Eurovision

 Malta Song for Europe 2004

-Malta Song for Europe 2004 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2004.
-The competition was held on 13 and 14 February 2004 at the Mediterranean Conference Centre in the nation's capital city of Valletta.
-Both shows were hosted by Andrea Cassar and Ray Calleja and broadcast on Television Malta (TVM) as well on the website di-ve.com.
+Malta Song for Europe 2004 was the national final format developed by PBS to select its entry for the Eurovision Song Contest 2004.
+The competition was held on 13 and 14 February 2004 at the Mediterranean Conference Centre in the nation's capital city of Valletta, hosted by Andrea Cassar and Ray Calleja and broadcast on Television Malta (TVM) as well as on the website di-ve.com.